-

 The deck is divided into three parts:

-Usually one player handles the bidding deck, and another player the ruler and the royal decks.
-The third player then starts the round.
+- Usually one player deals the promise deck and another player the settler and the colonial decks - the turns are passed clockwise each round.

 -